Perl-Apollo/oshun/README.md

 ```

 The body of a check definition should return a true or false value, or
-die/croak with a more useful message.
+die/croak with a more useful message (exceptions would be strongly preferred),
+but that's a battle for another day.
+A `Loki` project, perhaps?)

 A user-defined check is not allowed to change the value of the variable passed
 in.
 Otherwise, we could not safely disable checks on demand (coercions are not